 Sign in to your AWS account and open the IAM console.
 In your IAM console:

-Go to AWS Lambda Console.
-Click the "Create function" button.
+Go to the AWS Lambda Console.

-Select the "cloudwatch-logs-to-loggly" Loggly blueprint
+Select the Loggly blueprint named cloudwatch-logs-to-loggly.

 Configure the triggers to call your Lambda function as below.